Spanish Americans: Florida

 Postcard for Ybor City, often referred to as a "bit of old Spain".
+Although it is restricted to the Andalusian region of Spain.

 In the early 1880s, Tampa was an isolated village with a population of less than 1000 and a struggling economy.
 However, its combination of a good port, Henry Plant's new railroad line, and humid climate attracted the attention of Vicente Martinez Ybor, a prominent Spanish-born cigar manufacturer; the neighborhood of Ybor City was named after him.

+During the late nineteenth and early twentieth centuries, Tampa became one of the principal destinations for Spanish immigrants in the United States.
+Drawn by employment opportunities in the cigar industry, thousands of Spaniards, particularly from the regions of Asturias and Galicia in Northern Spain, settled in Ybor City and West Tampa.

+The development of Ybor City after 1885 attracted large numbers of Spanish cigar workers and their families, helping transform Tampa into a major cigar-manufacturing center and one of the largest Spanish immigrant communities in the United States.

+Together with Cuban and Italian immigrants, Spaniards played a major role in shaping Florida's multicultural identity.
+Their legacy remains visible in the historic architecture, cultural institutions, and community traditions.